FDelporte/ResistorCalculatorApp/README.md

 ## Pre-requisites

-Please checkout the prerequisites to run this application as a Maven project [at the Gluon website](https://github.com/gluonhq/client-maven-plugin#requirements).
+Please checkout the prerequisites to run this application as a Maven project [at the Gluon website](https://github.com/gluonhq/gluonfx-maven-plugin#requirements).

 ## How to use the code on development PC

 > **Note**: The following are command line instructions.
-For IDE specific instructions please checkout [IDE documentation](https://docs.gluonhq.com/#getting-started-ide-plugins) of the client plugin.
+For IDE specific instructions please checkout [IDE documentation](https://docs.gluonhq.com/#getting-started-ide-plugins) of the gluonfx plugin.

 These applications can run on the JVM on desktop platforms.
 To run the application, execute the following command:

 ```
-mvn javafx:run
+mvn gluonfx:run
 ```

 The same application can also run natively on any targeted OS, including Android, iOS, Linux, Mac and Windows.